dangiyash/sensAI-v1-alpha/README.md

-# PadhAI - Personalized Aptitude Development Helper
+# PadhAI - Personalized Aptitude Development Helper AI

 An AI-Powered Self-Learning Assessment Platform built to revolutionize how users learn, assess themselves, and grow in the digital era.